Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 Mailbox is used for communication between user physical function driver, xocl and management physical function driver, xclmgmt.
-The Mailbox hardware design and xclmgmt driver mailbox handling implementation has the ability to throttle requests coming from xocl which protects it from DoS initiated by a malicious xocl. :ref:`mailbox.main.rst` has details on mailbox usage.
+The Mailbox hardware design and xclmgmt driver mailbox handling implementation has the ability to throttle requests coming from xocl driver which protects it from a potential DoS initiated by a malicious xocl driver. :ref:`mailbox.main.rst` has details on mailbox usage.

 Device Reset and Recovery
 =========================